Australian Sangha Association Membership

 2. Associate Membership

-Anyone who supports the ASA can apply for this type of membership.
+Anyone residing in Australia who supports the ASA can apply for this type of membership.
 There is no voting rights at any meeting for this membership type, but you will have access to any communications shared with ordinary members (newsletters etc.).
 You also can join in at any AGM or SGM and participate (bar voting).